Reasons for Jaw Bone Loss and Deterioration

 Benign jaw tumors, though not generally life-threatening, may grow large and require the removal of a portion of the jaw.
 Reconstructive bone grafting is usually required to help restore normal function to the jaw and any nerve reconstruction necessary can be done at the same time.

 Some conditions or syndromes are characterized by missing teeth and jaw bone.
-Dr. Lee may be able to perform a bone graft procedure to restore lost bone at the same time orthognathic surgery is performed to correct the developmental condition.
+Drs.
+Khan or Lee may be able to perform a bone graft procedure to restore lost bone at the same time orthognathic surgery is performed to correct the developmental condition.

 When molars are removed from the upper jaw, air pressure in the air cavity of the maxilla (maxillary sinus) can cause resorption of the bone that formerly helped keep the teeth in place.
 As a result, the sinuses can become enlarged, a condition called hyperpneumatized sinus.
 Hyperhyperpneumaation of the sinus can be problematic.

 This condition usually develops over several years and may result in insufficient bone for the placement of dental implants.
-Dr. Lee can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Drs.
+Khan or Lee can perform a procedure called a “sinus lift” that can treat enlarged sinuses.